tarantool/tarantool/changelogs/unreleased/gh-7449-tuple-is-dirty-assertion-on-replace.md

 ## bugfix/memtx

-* Fixed 'use after free' in transaction manager which could occur in certain states (gh-7449).
+* Fixed `use after free` that could occur in the transaction manager in certain states (gh-7449).